-At December 31, 2012, we had approximately 1,200 employees, 250 of whom were full-time salaried personnel and most of the remainder of whom were hourly personnel.
-We will hire additional employees for certain large projects and, subject to local market conditions, additional crew members are generally available for hire on relatively short notice.
+At December 31, 2014, we had approximately 1,200 employees, 295 of whom were full-time salaried personnel and most of the remainder of whom were hourly personnel.
+From time to time, we hire additional employees for certain large projects and, subject to local market conditions, additional crew members are generally available for hire on relatively short notice.
 Our employees are not currently represented by labor unions, except certain employees located in the Pacific Northwest and Alaska, in respect of which collective bargaining agreements are in place.
-We consider our relations with our employees to be good.
+Employees represented by collective bargaining agreements represent approximately 5% of our workforce.